esteechao/se_project_coffeeshop/README.md

-# Practicum Coffee Shop
+# Coffee Shop

-This is my second fun project, it was created using HTML and CSS, based on the design brief.
+ This project was created using HTML5 and CSS.

 ## Project features